Gabriel Varga

 Gabriel Varga (born May 16, 1985) is a Canadian kickboxer and mixed martial artist who competed in the lightweight division of Karate Combat.
 He is a former Bellator KB Featherweight champion, former two time Glory Featherweight champion, and former WKN lightweight champion.

 A martial artist since his childhood, Varga started out in Shotokan karate and made the switch to kickboxing at seventeen.
 After becoming a Canadian, North American and two-time world champion during his amateur career, he turned professional in 2009 and won two more world championships in the pro ranks inside the space of seven months during 2011.
 Varga has since competed in the K-1, Glory, and Bellator Kickboxing promotions.
 In 2018, he started to upload videos to his YouTube channel.

 Early life

 Varga was born in Toronto, Ontario and spent part of his childhood in Australia and New Zealand before settling in Victoria, British Columbia, in 1999.
 He was introduced to martial arts at an early age by his father, Keith, a boxer and karateka.
 Also a classically trained pianist, Varga formally began training in Shotokan at the age of eight and eventually earned the rank of fourth degree black belt.
-He made the switch to kickboxing and Muay Thai, along with his brothers Aaron and Jacob, at seventeen years old.
+He made the switch to kickboxing along with his brothers Aaron and Jacob, at seventeen years old.